Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Sample Condition

-Free text field to describe the physical condition of the sample.
+The physical condition of the sample.
 Use of a controlled vocabulary is recommended but not required.<br></br>
 **Examples:** `very poor` `poor` `fair` `good` `unknown`<br></br>
 See the GGBN Material Sample Extension's [quality](http://data.ggbn.org/schemas/ggbn/terms/quality)

 ### Disposition

-Value from a controlled vocabulary describing the current state of a sample with respect to its collection.
-Values for this field are controlled by a vocabulary table in the database.<br></br>
+The current state of a sample with respect to its collection.
+Controlled vocabulary enforced.<br></br>
 **Examples:** `in collection` `being processed` `consumed` `on loan` `deaccessioned` `missing`

 ### Preservation Type

-Value from a controlled vocabulary defining the physical storage/preservation method of a sample.
-Values for this field are controlled by a vocabulary table in the database.<br></br>
+The physical storage/preservation method of a sample.
+Controlled vocabulary enforced.<br></br>
 **Examples:** `dry` `ethanol` `liquid nitrogen` `pinned/pointed`

 ### Preparation Date